microsoft/workshop-library/full/explore-analyze-data-with-R/README.md

     - How do the carriers compare in terms of arrival delay performance?

-    - Is there a noticable difference in arrival delays for different days of the week?
+    - Is there a noticeable difference in arrival delays for different days of the week?

     - Which departure airport has the highest average departure delay?